Docs

 acton retrace <HASH> --contract Counter --debug --debug-port 4711

 Acton prints when the server is listening.
-Then attach from your editor.
+Attach from the editor next.

 Connecting from an editor

-Acton works best with the official TON IDE integrations documented in IDE support.
+Acton works best with official IDE integrations such as TON VS Code extension and TON JetBrains plugin.
 Other DAP clients can attach too, but they should expect only the subset of requests and scopes that Acton implements today.

 Minimal VS Code-style setup: